-People do speak English, but not everywhere, and not everyone.
-It depends on where you go as to how much English will be spoken.
 For instance, if you go to a tourist resort on the south coast, like Bodrum, Fethiye, Antalya, or Marmaris, you won’t struggle to find plenty of people who speak English.
 In fact, the majority of people will speak English to you pretty well.

 However, other places, including Istanbul, can be mixed.
 So, let’s explore this subject a bit more.

 If you take the country as a whole and bear in mind that it’s a massive country, you’ll find that English proficiency, in general, is low.
-Now, that might be surprising, but the south coast resorts, Istanbul, Izmir, Cappadocia, and Ankara, only make up a small percentage of the country’s landmass.
-The rest is either off-the-beaten-track, rural or more traditional.
+Now, that might be surprising, but the south coast resorts, Istanbul, Izmir, Cappadocia, and Ankara make up only a small percentage of the country’s landmass.
+The rest is either off the beaten track, rural, or more traditional.
 That’s what drags the percentage down a little.

-In general, it’s said that between 15% and 20% of the population have a basic level of English.
 However, that is likely to rise because younger generations are more influenced by Western culture and learn English as a result.
 It’s more likely to be older generations who don’t speak much English.

 But is that a true picture?

-If you live in Marmaris, Bodrum, Fethiye, Antalya, and even Izmir to some degree, you’ll probably manage without having to buy a phrasebook.
-Especially during the summer months.
+If you live in Marmaris, Bodrum, Fethiye, Antalya, and even Izmir to some degree, you’ll probably manage without having to buy a phrasebook, especially during the summer months.
 But if you go elsewhere, even Istanbul, and particularly out of season, you might find a few Turkish words serve you well.

 What Is The Official Language Of Turkey?